A final round of freezing temperatures strikes Texas as the state struggles to recover from winter storms

 Saturday morning temperatures may be as low as 20 degrees for many inland locations, including Dallas and College Station, but the welcome return of onshore winds and full sunshine will warm the state into the 50's and 60's in the afternoon, CNN meteorologist Derek Van Dam said.
 Most of the state will stay above freezing after that initial thaw.

-A weak cold front is expected Sunday evening, but is expected to bring only minimal impacts.
+A weak cold front is forecast for Sunday evening, but is expected to bring only minimal impacts.

-The brutal temperatures, ice and snow once had power out for millions of Texas, but as of early Saturday morning, only about 85,000 people in the state were left in the dark, according to PowerOutage.US.
-However, more than half the population -- more than 14.9 million people -- had disruptions in their water service as of Friday, according to Tiffany Young, a spokeswoman for the Texas Commission on Environmental Quality.
+The brutal temperatures, ice and snow once caused millions of people in Texas to lose power, but as of early Saturday morning, only about 85,000 people in the state were left in the dark, according to PowerOutage.US.
+However, more than half the population -- over 15.1 million people -- had disruptions in their water service as of Saturday, according to Gary Rasp, a spokesman for the Texas Commission on Environmental Quality.

-Smita Pande in Austin told CNN she lost power to her home early in the week, and she and her husband stayed at a friend's house until water was lost there.
+Smita Pande in Austin told CNN she lost power to her home early in the week, and she and her husband stayed at a friend's house until the water went out there, too.
 The group then traveled to another friend's house that had operating utilities until their water supply failed as well.
 The three households returned to Pande's home, where they relied on collecting snow to melt in order to flush their toilets.

 Although power is now restored, Pande heard that the wait for water may last for a few days.